 The practice was responsive to the needs of older people including those with dementia.
 Older people were cared for with dignity and respect and there was evidence of working with other health and social care providers to provide safe care.
-Support was available in terms of home visits and rapid access appointments for terminally ill and housebound patients.
+Support was available in terms of home visits for terminally ill and housebound patients.